Mastering Website Performance Optimization

 Tips to Improve:

 • Optimize Images: Compress images without losing quality using tools like TinyPNG or ImageOptim.
+Consider adopting newer image formats such as WebP and AVIF, which provide better compression rates compared to traditional formats like JPEG and PNG.

 • Minify CSS, JavaScript, and HTML: Remove unnecessary characters from code to reduce file size.